oladipod/capstone_starbucks/README.md

 ### Installation
 Python/ Anconda should be installed

-The technical report related to the code can be found in the post available here.
+The technical report related to the code can be found in the post available <a href=https://medium.com/@oladipodracheal/how-offers-and-promotions-influence-starbucks-sales-eae45624cc3d>here</a>